fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 The GraphQL philosophy is very different from REST.
 REST is <i>resource based</i>.
 Every resource, for example a <i>user</i> has its own address which identifies it, for example <i>/users/10</i>.
 All operations done to the resource are done with HTTP requests to its URL.
 The action depends on the used HTTP-method.

 The resource basedness of REST works well in most situations.
-However, it can be bit awkward sometimes.
+However, it can be a bit awkward sometimes.

 Let's assume our bloglist application contains social media like functionality, and we would i.e want to show a list of all the blogs the users who have commented on the blogs we follow have added.

-If the server implemented a REST API, we would propably have to do multiple HTTP-requests from the browser before we had all the data we wanted.
-The requests would also return a lot of unnecessary data, and the code on the browser would propably be quite complicated.
+If the server implemented a REST API, we would probably have to do multiple HTTP-requests from the browser before we had all the data we wanted.
+The requests would also return a lot of unnecessary data, and the code on the browser would probably be quite complicated.

 If this was an often used functionality, there could be a REST-endpoint for it.
-If there were a lot of these kind of scenarios however, it would become very laborious to implement REST-endpoints for all of them.
+If there were a lot of these kinds of scenarios however, it would become very laborious to implement REST-endpoints for all of them.

 A GraphQL server is well suited for these kinds of situations.

-The main princible of GraphQl is, that the code on the browser forms a <i>query</i> describing the data wanted, and sends it to the API with a HTTP POST request.
-Unlike REST, all GraphQl queries are sent to the same address, and their type is POST.
+The main principle of GraphQL is, that the code on the browser forms a <i>query</i> describing the data wanted, and sends it to the API with an HTTP POST request.
+Unlike REST, all GraphQL queries are sent to the same address, and their type is POST.

 The data described in the above scenario could be fetched with ( roughly ) the following query: